The OS Rundown: Powering Your Devices from Phones to Supercomputers

 A Turning Point: OS/360 and Beyond

 The year 1964 marked a turning point with the arrival of IBM's OS/360.
 This revolutionary system introduced a single OS for an entire product line, ensuring compatibility and paving the way for the success of the System/360 machines.
-Modern mainframes are even backward compatible with applications written for OS/360, a testament to its lasting impact.
+OS/360 also pioneered the concept of OS-managed resources like memory allocation and file access, ensuring efficient utilization.

 From Simple Beginnings to Graphical Wonders: The Evolution of Microcomputer Operating Systems